devvoh/simpledom/README.md

 And you'll get an array of `\SimpleDom\Element` items.
 SimpleDom also overwrites the following `DOMDocument` methods: `getElementsByTagName()`, `getElementById()` and `createElement()`.

-Normally the `getElement` methods would return a `DOMNodeList` but SimpleDom returns `\SimpleDom\NodeList` instead.
-This extends the `DOMNodeList` so shouldn't pose a problem in existing implementations.
+Normally the `getElement` methods would return a `DOMNodeList` but SimpleDom returns an array of elements instead.

 It's also possible to get elements which have multiple classes.